 History of Christian Counseling

 For a long time, university psychology departments were perceived as being unwelcoming to psychologists with religious affiliations, according to Nelson.
-This led to the Christian integration movement which began with a need to start schools that would conduct research and train clinicians in a Christian atmosphere and integrate scientific knowledge with Christian beliefs.
+This led to the Christian integration movement, which began with a need to establish schools that would conduct research and train clinicians in a Christian atmosphere and integrate scientific knowledge with Christian beliefs.
 By the 1960s, the first independent, faith-based clinical psychology training programs were founded.

-Christian counseling offers ways to cope and strategies to facilitate change for issues such as anxiety, stress, depression and trauma — the same methodologies as secular counselors — but with additional religious and spiritual aspects.
+A Christian counseling degree offers ways to cope and strategies to facilitate change for issues such as anxiety, stress, depression, and trauma, the same methodologies as secular counselors, but with additional religious and spiritual aspects.
 A Christian counselor may draw upon a Christian understanding of grace and sin, but maintains a psychological understanding of mental illness.

 Christian counseling should not be confused with biblical or nouthetic counseling.
 Biblical counseling relies solely on the Bible and rejects the psychological framework that secular mental health counseling and Christian counseling use.

-A Christian counselor might take a similar approach, however, the client would also be urged to read certain Scripture and to pray or meditate.
-Overall, the approach might still use the cognitive-behavioral therapeutic philosophy but would add spiritual aspects — such as grace, repentance and restoring relationships — to the healing process.
+A master’s degree in Christian counseling might teach a similar approach; however, the client would also be urged to read certain Scripture and to pray or meditate.
+Overall, the approach might still use the cognitive-behavioral therapeutic philosophy but would also incorporate spiritual aspects, such as grace, repentance, and the restoration of relationships, to the healing process.

 Becoming a Christian Counselor

 Christian counselors typically work in Christian mental health clinics, but they can also find employment in large churches and other faith-based environments.
 However, Christian counselors are not limited to a Christian workplace; they are also fully trained to work in secular environments.
-There is no specific certification or academic training that permits a counselor to practice in a Christian setting, but if it is your intent to be a Christian counselor, it is wise to receive your education from a faith-based college or university.
+There is no specific certification or academic training that permits a counselor to practice in a Christian setting, but if it is your intent to be a Christian counselor, it is wise to earn a Christian counseling degree from a faith-based college or university.

 If you are a current or aspiring Christian counselor, consider advancing your career by joining a professional association in the field.

 Are you interested in a Christian counseling degree?
-Consider Christian college online, and pursue an M.A. in Clinical Mental Health Counseling from Grace College.
-This is a faith-based program that prepares graduates to make a difference in clients’ lives.
-Graduates are trained for work in both Christian and secular counseling environments.
+Pursue an M.A. in Clinical Mental Health Counseling from Grace College.
+Our faith-based program prepares graduates to make a difference in clients’ lives in both Christian and secular counseling environments.
 This degree is mostly online, with the exception of a week-long residency on campus in scenic Winona Lake, Indiana.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).